topearebi/aroamjti/_posts/2014-07-16-in-a-moment.md

 Rushed to the tip of my tongue
 Yet I could not speak them
-Those words, that would lay bare my feelings and strip my heart of the defences I built
+Those words, that would lay bare my feelings
+And strip my heart of the defences I built
 Defences it took me all my life to build
 About to crumble, in one instant
 It was definitely wrong